Book a Call

 EFT-Tapping and The Apex Effect

 In her book The Science Behind Tapping, Peta Stapleton, PhD, writes that in all her years of psychotherapy, she has never seen anything like The Apex Effect.
+She led a randomized study beginning in 2012 involving approximately 89 obese adults.

 In this 8-week EFT program, participants experienced:

-These improvements were maintained for a full year after the program ended.
+And these improvements were maintained for a full year after the program ended.

 In her book, Dr. Stapleton explains (and I paraphrase) that when clients tap on an issue and achieve complete resolution, they often forget that tapping made the difference.
+After following up with participants 12 months after the trial, and asking how the specific food cravings they had tapped on were progressing—some told her they no longer ate those foods and couldn’t remember the last time they had.

 She reminded them that during the clinical trial, they had been eating those foods several times daily — and that they had specifically tapped on those cravings.

 Most brushed this off nonchalantly, dismissing the idea that tapping had anything to do with the change.
+Instead, they credited willpower, time, distraction, or other random factors.

-Which raises the question
+This raises the question:

 If willpower was enough, why hadn’t it worked in the years before EFT?